Melbourne-BMDS/mimic34md2020_materials/08102020/get_a_git.md

 ## Working with a GitHub repository

+[Here is a YouTube video](https://youtu.be/gGYOWnV-qhg) of me working through the steps described here.

 In an excellent reproducible science method, the authors of the paper provide a [GitHub repository](https://github.com/Jeffreylin0925/MIMIC-III_ICU_Readmission_Analysis) with the code they used in the paper.

 ![PLOS One Paper Repository](media/repository.png)